scoutapp/slate_apm_help/source/includes/_core_agent.md

 </table>

 ## Downloading the core agent to another directory
 By default, the core agent will be downloaded into the /tmp directory.
-However due to /tmp being as mounted as not executable, or SEL configuration, or your umask permissions, you may not be able to execute the core-agent in that directory.
+However due to /tmp being as mounted as not executable, or SELinux configuration, or your umask permissions, you may not be able to execute the core-agent in that directory.

-If you want to place it in another directory, you will have to set the enviornment variable `SCOUT_CORE_AGENT_DIR` to the directory you want to the core agent to run in.
+To change the directory that Scout downloads to, use the configuration SCOUT_CORE_AGENT_DIR.
 Your app must have read, write, and execute permissions for this directory.

-Read your langage's agent configuration reference for more detail.
+Read your language's agent configuration reference for more detail.

 ## Troubleshooting